A blogroll is a list of links pointing to external sites or web pages displayed on your sidebar menu.

-If the Links menu section is not visible when you log into your WP admin area, you can add this feature via a plugin.
-In this step-by-step tutorial, you will learn how to add, edit, delete and manage links on your sidebar using plugins.
+If the Links item is not visible when you log into your WP admin area, you can add it via a plugin.
+In this step-by-step tutorial, you will learn how to add, edit, delete and manage blogroll links on your sidebar using plugins.

-Use this plugin to display the default Links feature on your WordPress dashboard, even if you update WordPress to a later version or remove all of your existing links.
+Use this plugin to restore the built-in Links Manager, even if you update WordPress to a later version or remove all of your current links.

-Note: This plugin adds a single line of code to your installation to restore the hidden feature.
-When we last checked, the plugin had not been updated for a while, but it should still work fine.
+Note: All this plugin does is add a single line of template code to WordPress to restore the hidden feature.
+When we last checked, the plugin had not been updated for some time, but it should still work fine.
 If you don’t want to use this plugin, then use the plugin below instead, or contact us for help editing your template code.

-Simple Links recreates the concept of the built-in WP Link Manager while addressing the shortcomings of the deprecated feature.
+Simple Links recreates the concept of the built-in WP Link Manager while removing the shortcomings of the deprecated functionality.

-Select the Install Plugins > Search tab, then type in “link manager” into the search field and hit Enter …
+Select the Install Plugins > Search tab, type ”link manager” into the search field and hit Enter …

-Locate the plugin in the search results screen and click Install Now …
+Locate the plugin in the results area and click Install Now …

-After activating the plugin, the ‘Links’ functionality will be restored to your WP dashboard menu …
+After you have activated the plugin, a ‘Links’ item will show in your WP dashboard menu …

 (WordPress links menu)